-- 8.9 As the above table demonstrates, each dwelling would be left with an amount of private amenity space more than 200sqm as required by the policy.
-Furthermore, the length of the retained garden areas which would be around 22m, would also comply with the policy requirement that a minimum 10m length is retained. - 8.10 Given that the development proposals would be considered as small site as defined by Policy H2 of the London Plan and that they would comply with the requirements of Local Plan Policy DM10.4, the use of the site for residential purposes and redevelopment would be acceptable and therefore the principle of redeveloping the site for residential purposes is acceptable in land use terms.
+8.10 As the above table demonstrates, each dwelling would be left with an amount of private amenity space more than 200sqm as required by the policy.
+Furthermore, the length of the retained garden areas which would be around 22m, would also comply with the policy requirement that a minimum 10m length is retained.

+8.11 Given that the development proposals would be considered as a windfall site, which are considered appropriate in the delivery of housing to meet the targets set out within the London Plan, and that they would comply with the requirements of Local Plan Policy DM10.4, the use of the site for residential purposes and redevelopment would be acceptable.
+Furthermore, Local Plan Policy SP2.1 seeks that such windfall sites are optimised for housing delivery and therefore the principle of redeveloping the site for residential purposes is acceptable in land use terms.